rasmussiljander/self-learning/2D_shape_recognition/README.md

-# 2D shape recognition with basic convolutional nerual nets
+# 2D shape recognition with basic convolutional neural nets

 # To install the required environment, you can use the provided YAML file.
 # Follow the steps below to set up the environment: